chase-moskal/founder-be-damned/readme.md

 Deciding to become a tech founder was an overconfident, grandiose, and arrogant thing for you to do.
 And you deserve to be punished.
 And you will be.

-You think you can build your own app, and make money?
-A new technology, and change the industry?
-Something beautiful, and people appreciate it?
-What the fuck is wrong with you, and why do you think you could be a *somebody?*

-The truth is, you are *inadequate*.
-You will fail.
+You are *inadequate.* You will fail.
 You'll disappoint yourself.
+Friends and family will lose faith in you.
+You'll become a drain.
 You'll let everybody down.
-You'll become a drain.
-Loved ones will lose faith in you.
-Friends will argue against you.
-They'll *hope* for you to fail. *See?
+Everybody will argue against you.
+They'll even *hope* for you to fail. *See?
 I told you...*

-But don't you deserve it?
+But don't you deserve it, really?
 After all, you're being *cosmically* arrogant.

 ### Delusions of grandeur

-A cheap laptop is the only equipment required to build incredible things that touch the lives of millions.
+A cheap laptop is all you need to touch the lives of millions.
 If only you knew how to type the right keystrokes to pull it off.

 Imagine trying to become a StarCraft grandmaster.
 How many games would you lose?
 Stomped.
 Humiliated.
 Stupid mistakes!
-Revealed to be inadequate.
-Could it be otherwise?
-The path for the technical founder, the true builder, is no different.
-Well, except that StarCraft is supposed to be fun, isn't it?
+The path of the technical founder, the true builder, is no different.
+Well except that StarCraft is supposed to be fun, right?

-But, maybe you won't fail?
-Maybe you could get lucky on your first swing.
-But then... what about the second?
-Or, maybe you're already adequate for the task.
+But, maybe you won't fail building your first product?
+You could get lucky on your first swing.
+But then what about the second?
+Or maybe you're already adequate for the task.
 You won't have any catastrophes!
 You're just as great as your parents, teachers, and bosses have told you.
-Yeah, okay bud... maybe you should get into StarCraft?
-I think Serral's online today...
+Yeah, okay... you really should get into StarCraft, maybe Serral's online.

-Here's the thing: people *do* become grandmasters, don't they?
-If you're at least a midwit, and you made it your life goal, do you think you could become a grandmaster too?
-Watch their twitch streams.
-Do you think these guys are god-gifted wizards, or have they played tens of thousands of games while losing about half as many?
+Here's the thing: people *do* achieve grandmaster rank.
+Watch their twitch streams: are these guys god-gifted ubermensch wizards, or have they just played tens of thousands of games and lost about half as many?
+If you're at least a midwit, and you made it your life goal, do you think you could become a grandmaster one day?

 Can you become a grandmaster at making cool shit that people love?